Combinatorial decision-making driven by multicomponent surface condensates: Model A Dynamics

 \subsection{Deriving Mean-Field Dynamics}

 In this section, we derive the mean-field dynamics for an effective interaction matrix $\chi$ and reservoir potential $\vec{\mu}_\text{res}$ used in the manuscript.
 For simplicity in deriving these dynamics, we make no distinction between input, output, and hidden species, and we assume that inputs can also exchange with the reservoir; we relax this assumption at the end of the derivation by setting their mobilities to $0$.
 Accordingly, the surface exchanges with an infinite reservoir held at a chemical potential vector $\vec{\mu}''_\text{res}$.
-In a slight abuse of notation compared to the manuscript, we extend objects ($\vec{\phi}$, $\chi$, $\vec{\mu}''_\text{res}$) to have an additional $0$ index to denote the solvent, such that when the solvent is included as an explicit variable, we index from $0$ to $N$ rather than from $1$ to $N$.
-We additionally define the chemical potential vector $\vec{\mu}'_\text{res}\equiv0\circ\vec{\mu}^{(\text{in})}_\text{res}\circ\vec{\mu}_\text{res}$, where $\mu'_{\text{res},i}=\mu''_{\text{res},i}-\mu''_{\text{res},0}$ is the reservoir potential of species $i$ relative to the solvent.
+To accommodate indexing the solvent when required, we extend objects ($\vec{\phi}$, $\chi$, $\vec{\mu}''_\text{res}$) to have an additional $0$ index to denote the solvent, such that when the solvent is included as an explicit variable, we index from $0$ to $N$ rather than from $1$ to $N$.
+We therefore define the length $N+1$ chemical potential vector $\vec{\mu}'_\text{res}\equiv0\circ\vec{\mu}^{(\text{in})}_\text{res}\circ\vec{\mu}_\text{res}$, where $\mu'_{\text{res},i}=\mu''_{\text{res},i}-\mu''_{\text{res},0}$ is the reservoir potential of species $i$ relative to the solvent.
+Note that the input chemical potential $\vec{\mu}^{(\text{in})}_\text{res}$ is irrelevant to the dynamics since these species do not exchange with the reservoir.
 Written in this way, the vector $\vec{\mu}_\text{res}$ is the same as in the manuscript.

 When the concentration vector $\vec{\phi}$ is treated as a function of space, the Landau-Ginzburg Hamiltonian describes the effective free energy of the surface as